-The production goal for BY19 is 250,000 smolts at release (Table 10).
+The production goal for BY21 is 250,000 smolts at release (Table 8).
 Eggs are treated with formalin daily to reduce fungus and are reared in vertical incubation trays.
 At eye-up (if we receive green eggs), eggs from individual females are shocked, picked and placed in separate trays with vexar screening to simulate substrate.
 Upon complete yolk-sac absorption (~1600 fpp), they will be ponded directly into raceways at LFH.
+It's currently anticipated that these fish will also be reared in one of the large rearing lakes at LFH.

-Table 10.
-Proposed BY19 Touchet River spring Chinook tagging, transfers and releases.
+Table 8.
+Proposed BY21 Touchet River spring Chinook tagging, transfers and releases.

-Site (Type) BY19 Release Goal Expected at release Size (fpp) Age Mark/CWT PIT Tags Transfer/Release Date Touchet River 250,000 250,000 12 1+ 85,000 Ad/CWT 165,000 Ad Only 15,000 March 2021
+Site (Type) BY21 Release Goal Expected at release Size (fpp) Age Mark/Tag PIT Tags Transfer/Release Date Dayton AP Facility 250,000 250,000 12 1+ 85,000 Ad/CWT 165,000 Ad Only 15,000 March 2023